reqbeam/reqbeam/DOCKER.md

-# Docker Setup for Postmind
+# Docker Setup for Reqbeam

-This guide explains how to run the Postmind web application and database in a Docker container with volume mounting for database persistence.
+This guide explains how to run the Reqbeam web application and database in a Docker container with volume mounting for database persistence.

 ## Prerequisites